 One obvious reason for SMS messages not to be delivered on your device is the lack of cellular coverage.
 A series of iPhone 12 models have been reported to experience the No Service bug.

 Double-check that you have carrier connectivity before going further.
 The easiest way is to bring your iPhone into Airplane Mode, wait a couple of seconds and turn off AirPlane Mode.
 A connection with the nearest cellular tower will be forced and any pending Short Code SMS messages will be delivered!

 If the short code texts aren’t enabled on your new SIM. you can fix this remotely.
 Some cellphone companies like T-Mobile can activate the Short Codes from a distance.
-So, you just need to call their support number and ask for the service to be enabled for your new SIM.
+So, you just need to call their support number or chat with the support department and ask for the service to be enabled for your new SIM.

 Tip: Make sure that you have your iPhone 12 packaging nearby, as you might need to provide your device’s Serial Number and other identification details.